Jonathan D. Moreno: Career

 Moreno has served as senior staff member or adviser to many governmental and non-governmental organizations on bioethics, embryonic stem cell research, national defense research, and neuroscience, including three U.S. presidential commissions, the Howard Hughes Medical Institute, and the Bill and Melinda Gates Foundation.
-Moreno is currently a member of the Bayer Bioethics Council.
+In 2008-2009, he served as a member of Barack Obama's transition team.
 His work has been cited by Al Gore and was used in the development of the screenplay for The Bourne Legacy.

 He is also a past president of the American Society for Bioethics and Humanities, and was a Fellow of the New York Academy of Medicine.
 A former senior fellow at the Center for American Progress, Moreno was the editor of Science Progress, an online journal focusing on progressive science and technology policy.
-He was co-host of Making the Call, an Endeavor Content podcast.
+He was co-host of Making the Call, an Endeavor Content podcast covering COVID-19 with his colleague, Dr. Zeke Emanuel.

+Since 2023, he has been a member of the Committee on Human Rights in the National Academies of Sciences, Engineering and Medicine (NASEM).
+Since 2021, he has served on the Bioethics Council of Bayer AG in Berlin, Germany and the Advisory Board of the Central European University Center for Ethics and Law in Biomedicine.
+Since 2025, he has served on the Bioethics Advisory Committee of the FujiFilm Biosciences Division.
+He is a fellow at The Hastings Center for Bioethics.